flumi3/speech-to-text/README.md

 # Speech To Text

-Converts the audio of a file to text with use of Azure Cognitive Service.
+This simple python project lets you convert the audio of a file into searchable text by using cloud computing resources from Azure Cognitive Services.

 <img src=https://user-images.githubusercontent.com/52599177/130236381-51f8305e-6962-4c6a-9d2f-798868f4e61b.png width="325">